dilettagoglia/impl-NN-from-scratch/remarks_project.md

-with ReLU curve very very smooth, stable but slower respect tanh batch_size = 64 -> not bad results but a bit unstable batch_size >= 512 -> very very smooth curves but error is not so good if at epoch 50 validation error isn't below 30, DISCARD MODEL!
+with ReLU curve very very smooth, stable but slower respect tanh batch_size = 64 -> not bad results but a bit unstable batch_size >= 512 -> very very smooth curves but error is not so good limit_step <= 300 -> error is not good (linear_decay doesn't seem to improve learning) we used eta = 0.001 so we discarded some decay because we had no improvements if at epoch 50 validation error isn't below 30, DISCARD MODEL!
 TODO -> add info on images of screening phase cup